 Credit cards provide great flexibility as they act as a line of credit that you can draw on when you please.
 Whereas, personal loans are very structured, as they only allow you to borrow a set amount and pay it back over an agreed period.

-If you love something for nothing then a rewards credit card could tempt you to choose plastic over a loan, as many are linked to rewards programs offering generous rewards point schemes or even cash back offers.
+If you love something for nothing then a rewards credit card could tempt you to choose plastic over a loan, as there are options that are linked to rewards programs offering generous point schemes or even cash back offers.
 Plus many come with complimentary features like travel insurance, concierge and purchase protection.

 Of course, Aussies don’t just use credit cards and personal loans for making purchases, as they are also a means of ditching debt for good.
 When choosing between the two, you’ll need to decide whether a debt consolidation loan or balance transfer card will be your weapon of choice.

 - Allows you to merge varying debt from credit card through to car loan balances over to a single personal loan